 Hung's work clothes continue with the second model, which takes the name of Self-Manager.

-The dress is marked by the presence of inflatable pads positioned on the back, thighs and hamstrings of the knee.
-It is built to allow the person to take control over their ergonomics - as opposed to the Commuter.
+The dress is marked by the presence of inflatable pads positioned on the back, thighs and hamstrings.
+It is built to allow the person to take control of their ergonomics – unlike the Commuter.

 Thanks to the inflatable pads, any chair or support immediately becomes more comfortable.

-To build the dress, Hung welded the plastic fabric to the seams, using a layer of parchment paper to prevent burns.
+To construct the dress, Hung welded plastic fabric to the seams, using a layer of baking paper to prevent burns.

 "You need to achieve physical comfort, but don't get too comfortable because you lose that alert [feeling] of being in a professional environment", he later explained in an interview.